No. 1 Flying Training School RAAF: Cold War

 The Winjeels of No. 1 FTS were replaced by CT-4A Airtrainers in late 1975.
 The first CT-4 pilots' course of 34 students included six from the Royal Australian Navy and three from Malaysia.
 By 1977, the school was organised into Air Training, Ground Training and Maintenance Squadrons.
 As well as maintaining its own aircraft, it was responsible for technical support of other units at Point Cook.
 The Queen's Colour was presented to No. 1 FTS by the Governor-General, Sir Zelman Cowen, in 1981.
 In November 1989, one of the school's CT-4s re-created the first trans-Australia flight that had taken place 70 years before, when Captain Henry Wrigley and Sergeant Arthur "Spud" Murphy flew a Royal Aircraft Factory B.E.2 biplane from Point Cook to Darwin, Northern Territory, between 16 November and 12 December 1919.

 A review of undergraduate flying training, commissioned by the Chief of the Air Staff (CAS), Air Marshal Ray Funnell, and aimed at reducing failure rates and improving cost-effectiveness, saw the retirement of the CT-4s in December 1992, followed by the closure of No. 1 FTS.
 The last RAAF flying course completed on 12 June 1992, and the last Army pilots' course in December.
 The school was disbanded on 31 January 1993, bringing to an end almost 80 years of military flying training at Point Cook, Australia's oldest military air base.
-The occasion was marked by a parading of the Queen's Colour and a flypast by six CT-4s in front of the new CAS, Air Marshal Barry Gration.
-This was followed by a service at the RAAF Chapel of the Holy Trinity overflown by four Winjeels and a Tiger Moth, and later an all-ranks dining-in night.
 Concurrent with the phase-out of training at No. 1 FTS, British Aerospace was contracted to conduct flight grading at its base in Tamworth, New South Wales.
 Subsequent all-through flight training on the Pilatus PC-9 took place at No. 2 FTS, Pearce.
 In 1998, British Aerospace was granted a contract to supply tri-service basic flying instruction at the newly formed Australian Defence Force Basic Flying Training School (ADFBFTS) in Tamworth, the first course commencing in January 1999 on CT-4B Airtrainers, and No. 2 FTS again became responsible for advanced flying training only.
 ADFBFTS thus became, according to the school's head of training, "the No. 1 Flying Training School you have when you don't have a No. 1 Flying Training School".